William C.B. Sewell House

-William C. B. Sewell House, also known as the Sewell-Freese House, is a historic home located at Covington, Fountain County, Indiana.
-It was built in 1867, and is a 2 1/2-story, three bay, Italianate style brick dwelling.
+William C. B. Sewell House, is a historic home located at Covington, Indiana.
+It was built in 1867, and is a 2 1/2-story, three-bay, Italianate style brick dwelling.
 It has two wings and a separate summer kitchen.
 The front facade features a full-width, one-story decorative front porch and a pair of cast-iron lions.

 It was listed on the National Register of Historic Places in 1984.